thorchain/docs/how-it-works/emission-schedule.md

 - In return for capital: 5% (SEED) and 16% (IDO) was sold for capital to start the network and give it value.
 They took on risk to support the network.
 - In return for time and effort: 10% was allocated to a group of devs who worked since 2018.
 They took on risk to deliver the network.
 - In return for bootstrap participation: 24% was given to users who participated in the bootstrapping of the network.
-- In return for through-life participation: 44% has been placed in the Protocol to pay out to Nodes and LPs for the next 10+ years.
+- In return for through-life participation: 44% has been placed in the Protocol Reserve to pay out to Nodes and LPs for the next 10+ years.

 {% hint style="success" %}
 All vesting has been completed.
-{% endhint %}

-{% hint style="info" %}
-The Reserve also backstops Savers and Lending.
-The Reserve is depleted by block rewards and POL and continually topped up by system income.
 {% endhint %}

 The [Reserve module](https://runescan.io/address/thor1dheycdevq39qlkxs2a6wuuzyn4aqxhve4qxtxt) and other modules can be viewed [here](https://runescan.io/addresses).